ironhacks/ironhacks-app/README.md

 }
 ```

-And to finish we update the state of the component, reseting the updated blobs and forcing the iframe to reload the preview:
+And to finish we update the state of the component, resetting the updated blobs and forcing the iframe to reload the preview:

 ```javascript
 .then((url) => {